picodotdev/alis/README.md

 ### Video

-Arch Linux base installation installed in **less than 4 minutes** with a fiber internet connection.
+Arch Linux base installation installed in **less than 4 minutes** with a fiber internet connection and a NVMe SSD.
 Don't trust me?
 See the video.

 [![asciicast](https://asciinema.org/a/444025.png)](https://asciinema.org/a/444025)